 What made you decide to pursue online education?

 I was working inconsistent hours at the time in my full-time job, and I wanted the flexibility of completing the course on my own time frame.
 I think that online training is a great option!
 Many potential home stagers are often making a career change, and maintaining their current career while they receive the training that they need to make the switch.
 As well, we’re often juggling career, family, and other commitments, so this allows us to receive our training when it’s most convenient to us.

 What do you find most rewarding about your career?

 The clients, hands down.
 There is truly nothing more gratifying than knowing that you’ve helped someone.
 My team and I put a great deal of focus on customer service, and ensuring that we are not just providing them with the ideas and recommendations for what they need to do, but helping them by making the process as easy as possible for them.
 They’re always so grateful and happy to have our help.
 Then when the house sells quickly, and they can return to normal life, they’re thrilled!

 Many of our students dream of owning their own business, especially one as successful as yours.
 What’s your best advice for those who are just starting out in the industry?

 Stop planning and start doing.
 Don’t be afraid of failure!
 We all make mistakes, but the only person who will really notice your mistake is you!
 Everyone else will only see your successes.
 In order to know what will work for your business, sometimes it takes figuring out what doesn’t work.
 Stop over-thinking every step, and start testing your strategies.

 What were some of the biggest challenges you faced when you started out?

 I didn’t truly understand who my client was.
-I knew that I would be working with homeowners and real estate agents, but I didn’t have my market defined beyond that, so I didn’t know where to find my clients.
+I knew that I would be working with real estate agents and homeowners, but I didn’t have my market defined beyond that, so I didn’t know where to find my clients.
 Once I sat down to do the market research and clearly define my audience, the business really started to take off.